Rexol/Java-course-final-project/README.md

 ## What is it

-This application was implemented using spring boot as java cource final project.
+This application was implemented using spring boot as java course final project.
 It is a pen-and-pencil game that you can play using http requests.

 ## Rules: